Atsibizov/Atsibizov/README.md

 - 👋 Hi, I’m @Atsibizov
-- 👀 I’m interested in the new technologies, environment developers, gameDev, data analysis
+- 👀 I’m interested in the new technologies, python developing, gameDev, data analysis and a little bit data science
 - 🌱 I’m currently learning python language, structured query language SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on telegram @atsibizzov
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Begginer in python developing as 3 year)

 <!---
 Atsibizov/Atsibizov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.